Minimum Specification Hardware FAQs

 - archaem wrote:

 - Tested on this machine (IBM T40 from the early 2000s with 512RAM).
 Putting the learning-curve associated with this browser aside (to use the browser effectively one must learn the commands and tweaks available in the numerous help and manual pages which requires more than a few minutes), the primary issue with this text browser was its inability (deliberately designed) to *not display* HTML 4 tables according to their intended layout.
-Considering the Bodhi Forum is built with a table structure, navigating the forum was a troublesome if not hopeless endeavour.
+Considering the Bodhi Linux Forum is built with a table structure, navigating the forum was a troublesome, if not hopeless, endeavor.
 The “troublesome” aspect is doubtful considering the tool used to access the forum was a text browser and “troubles” were expected.
 Therefore, it’s more appropriate to describe as a hopeless or fruitless task;

 sudo apt install links